Melissa Haney: Career

 In 2001, Haney began working with Air Inuit as a flight attendant.
 She soon decided she wanted to fly planes herself.
 In 2003, Haney took flight lessons in Cornwall, Ontario.
 The following year, she completed ground school courses with Air Inuit.
 One of Haney's mentors has been aviator Johnny May, the first Inuk bush pilot in Nunavik.
 In 2004, Haney began flying Twin Otter aircraft for Air Inuit.

 In the summer of 2016, Haney was promoted to captain.
 When she flew back to Inukjuak in September, several hundred people from her community gathered to meet her at the airport.

 She now regularly flies a Dash 8 Combi-300, making tight landings on runways that are often just barely long enough for her aircraft.

 On August 15, 2017, the Canadian Ninety-Nines released a commemorative postage stamp featuring Haney.
 Speaking to reporters, the president of Air Inuit said that Haney "was a role model for all people in Nunavik, whether they're women, whether they're men."

+As of 2024, she remains a prominent figure at Air Inuit, not only as a captain but also as a mentor to new pilots, particularly through The Sparrow program, which she coordinates to inspire and support Inuit youth interested in aviation (Yahoo News - Latest News & Headlines) (Nunatsiaq News).
+She is actively involved with Elevate Aviation, a non-profit promoting underrepresented groups in the industry, traveling and giving presentations to encourage youth to consider careers in aviation (Yahoo News - Latest News & Headlines).